-Photo 1: Clean the screen
+Photo 1: Clean the dishwasher screen

+Does your dishwasher smell like fish?
 We found this cool science experiment growing in our “clean” dishwasher.
 Clean the screen at the bottom of your dishwasher.

-Photo 2: Clean the sprayer arm ports
+Photo 2: Clean the dishwasher sprayer arm ports

 Poke food particles from the holes in the sprayer arm.

-Photo 3: Clean the door lip
+Photo 3: Clean the dishwasher door lip

 Tip the door down all the way and spray the bottom edge and lip area with cleaner/degreaser spray.
 Let it soak for a while, then scrub it clean.
 Repeat anytime you see buildup.